Jackson leads Ravens back to 31-25 OT win over Colts

 The Ravens had their record-tying streak of 43 straight 100-yard rushing games snapped, and it looked like they were in big trouble after Jackson fumbled near the goal line in the third quarter.
 But after that turnover, Baltimore scored a touchdown on each of its final four possessions.

 The Indianapolis kicking game was a big reason the game got to overtime.
-Blankenship missed an extra point in the third quarter, and with the Colts up 25-17, he had a 37-yard kick blocked by Calais Campbell with 4:29 remaining, giving the Ravens a chance to tie the game.
+Blankenship – who hurt a hip in warmups – missed an extra point in the third quarter.
+With the Colts up 25-17, he had a 37-yard kick blocked by Calais Campbell with 4:29 remaining, giving the Ravens a chance to tie the game.

 ”Tough loss.
 Proud of the way our guys fought.
 We have to learn from our mistakes and learn how to finish games,” Colts coach Frank Reich said. ”No one is going to feel sorry for us.
 We have to learn from it and get better.”

 Jackson directed an 11-play, 75-yard drive that ended with a 4-yard touchdown pass to Andrews with 39 seconds remaining.
-Then the star quarterback flipped a 2-point conversion pass over the middle to Andrews to tie it.
+Then Jackson flipped a 2-point conversion pass over the middle to Andrews to tie it.

 The Colts (1-4) made it back into field goal range, with the help of an unnecessary roughness penalty on Baltimore’s Tavon Young with 13 seconds left, but Blankenship’s kick sailed wide left.